 Falling into a food coma after a Thanksgiving feast is no big deal since you can just veg out on the couch and watch football.
 But if you gorge yourself on a weekday and have work to do, you’ll need to snap out of it.

-How to Revive Yourself from a Food Coma
+How to Get Out of a Food Coma

 1. Get Moving